Martone: Church matrix and the cult of the Madonna of the Assumption

 Traces of the cult of Saint Mary of the Assumption have been recorded in numerous documents since the 12th century.

 The veneration of the Madonna is of Greek origin and was perhaps introduced to Italy by monks who took refuge at the time of the iconoclastic wars.
-The first church dedicated to her was situated in the lower part of the town in the suburb Fontana Vecchia, not far from the Basìa or Batìa, a low area, and the water spring, from which water was drawn for all necessities until the water from Crini eventually reached all the houses.
+The first church dedicated to her was situated in the lower part of the town in the suburb of Fontana Vecchia, not far from the Basìa or Batìa, a low area, and the water spring, from which water was drawn for all necessities until the water from Crini eventually reached all the houses.
 Crini in Greek means 'spring, source'.

 The first nucleus of Màrtone's residential centre must have developed around that church and the monastic Basilian community originally called Bùcita, Bucito or S. Maria di Bùcita ('of the Buceti', meaning the inhabitants of Vùcita).
-The dedicated name was "of the Assumption", so, it must be identified with the church matrix.
+The dedicated name was "of the Assumption", so it must be identified with the church matrix.